 Soar over challenging water hazards and sand bunkers or golf among the summerscapes from atop a tall, sloped ski hill.
-Just add a variety of restaurants, craft beer hotspots, and places to enjoy fun along the waterfront, and you'll have the makings of a Go Great Lakes Bay Golf Getaway, paired perfectly with these tips from our local Pure Michigan golf pros!
+Just add a variety of restaurants, craft beer hotspots, and places to enjoy fun on the waterfront, and you'll have the makings of a Great Lakes Bay Golf Getaway, paired perfectly with these tips from our local Pure Michigan golf pros!

 #GoGreat Golf In Frankenmuth

 You'll find what Martin considers their toughest hole on the back 9.
-"Our 13th hole is a long par 4 and it was ranked as one of the top 20 hardest holes in Mid-Michigan," he says.
+"Our 13th hole is a long par 4 and it was ranked as one of the 20 hardest holes in Mid-Michigan," he says.
 Thankfully, The Fortress is every bit as beautiful and scenic as it is challenging.
 "I think our prettiest hole has to be our 17th hole.
 It's a par three in a really quiet, tranquil area of the golf course, tucked right against the Cass River."

 For golf aficionados who want to Go Great Lakes Bay for a golf getaway this spring or summer, Martin encourages them to try as many courses as they can.
 "I wouldn't say you need to play the courses in a specific order, but I would encourage guests to play as many as they can.
 We have so many different terrains and Apple Mountain has big elevation changes, so you have the opportunity to play a lot of different types of courses."

 On-site Restaurant: The Fortress has a pavilion next to the clubhouse that seats about 170 people.
 "Our brats are delicious!" says Martin.
 They're also just 435 yards from the front porch of Zehnder's Restaurant in downtown Frankenmuth.